Making Your Sink A Focal Point In Your Kitchen Design

 As you plan for your new kitchen, whether you are remodeling or building a custom home, weigh how each selection you make will fit within your overall design and your budget.
 Your kitchen sink should be a key element in your design, so it shouldn't be boring and simply utilitarian.
 Of course, your sink must be durable enough to withstand daily wear-and-tear, but it also needs to be visually appealing so that it serves as a focal point in your new kitchen.
 Not sure what is right for you?
 Read our guide to learn about the pros and cons of the 8 most popular materials for kitchen sinks.

 1. Stainless Steel

 By far, stainless steel is the most popular material for kitchen sinks.
-They are heat and stain resistant, which makes them very durable.
-They also provide a cohesive look if you choose stainless steel appliances for your kitchen.
+Stainless steel sinks are heat and stain resistant, which makes them very durable.
+They also offer a cohesive look if you choose stainless steel appliances for your kitchen.
 However, stainless steel sinks can scratch and show water marks, but these imperfections are less noticeable if you choose a brushed or satin finish, rather than a mirror finish.

 2. Natural Stone